RSGB Operational Promotion Plan

 The RSGB is committed to promote, develop and defend Amateur Radio in the UK.
 Without the RSGB, amateur radio will diminish in the UK.

 There are many aspects to promotion; it is at the heart of most of the things we do, from the Centenary Celebrations to RSGB videos to our work with Ofcom and IARU.
 We are constantly seeking to expand our impact, but our efforts in this area are constrained by finance (professional promotion is very expensive with uncertain results) and the capacity of volunteers to take forward initiatives.
-Many of the activities in the Operational Plan 2013 directly impact on the promotion of both amateur radio and the RSGB, the highest visibility of which is the Centenary Plan.
+Many of the activities in the Operational Plan directly impact on the promotion of both amateur radio and the RSGB, the highest visibility of which was the Centenary Plan.

-This Promotion Plan for 2013 has two main aims;
+This Promotion Plan has two main aims;

 - To begin a process of support for local affiliated clubs and develop their role in promotion of both Amateur Radio and the RSGB itself